rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

 - My first job in the real world as a **Data Analyst** has started on September 20, 2016 in **Accudata Inc.** located in Kumintang Ibaba, Batangas City, Philippines where excellent typing skills are required for the role because the company requires an employee to meet the quota every day while preventing encoding mistakes in order to pass performance evaluation.
 This is the time when my motivation to become a professional transcriptionist has started.
-- I still maintain on improving my typing skills after my tenure in my first job in fact that this skill is commonly used in every computer related tasks to stay productive; bringing this amazing experience up to this date which I can apply on essential projects and business missions like company meetings or dealing with clients through taking down important notes for future use.
+- I still maintain on improving my typing skills after my tenure in my first job in fact that this skill is commonly used in every computer related task to stay productive; bringing this amazing experience up to this date which I can apply on essential projects and business missions like company meetings or dealing with clients through taking down important notes for future use.
 - On the second half of my entire tenure in **[IntegrityNet Solutions & Services](https://integritynet.biz/)**, I was responsible on taking charge of daily morning meeting for the development team; transcribing each team member's progress from recorded conversation which will be submitted to the Chief Technology Officer's company email for compilation.
 - Last October 2021, I was a part of a productive team for a new **non-fungible token (NFT)** game project in online freelancing where I set an initiative to record the entire meeting, review recorded meeting, and finally transcribe minutes of a meeting which will be served as an official written record of the conversation.